Wine Guide: 10 Black Owned Wineries We Love

 By Logan Davis

-Did you know that out of the 11,000+ wineries in the U.S., less than 1% are Black-owned?
+Did you know that out of the 11,000+ wineries in the U.S., less than 1% are Black-owned wineries?
 The statistic reveals a sad truth about an industry we love; the wine world lacks inclusivity and it’s time we start to sip with purpose.

 We’ve mapped out a guide for you to 10 exemplary wineries that are owned and operated by Black identifying winemakers in California.
-Support these Black-owned wineries by ordering a few bottles or planning a visit & celebrate Black winemakers in a meaningful way.
+Support these Black-owned wineries in 2024 by ordering a few bottles or planning a visit and celebrate Black winemakers in a meaningful way.

 Theodora R. Lee, founder of Theopolis Vineyard